jamesjarvis/rbac-example/README.md

 ### Running in memory

-In a separate terminal, start the server running on localhost:8080.
+Start the server running on localhost:8080.

 ```bash
 $ go run cmd/main.go